gerlion/secure-e-voting-with-coq/README.md

 Copy lib.ml into the OCaml folder
 Running make compile will prompt OCaml to compile
 Running make run will will verify the election data for Helios IACR 2018
+## ElectionGuard
+Go to ElectionGuard/OCaml
+Running make compile will prompt OCaml to compile
+Running make run will will verify the test election data
 ## Note:
 This is not the development repo for the ongoing work.
 Place contact Thomas Haines (thomas.haines@ntnu.no) with any questions or for